Xiaomi has already confirmed that the Mi Band 5 is in the works, as the company preps the next generation of its super-selling fitness tracker.

 In a further question about Huami's future product lineup, Wang confirmed that the work on the next-generation Mi Band is already underway and talked about a possible Mi Band 5 launch window.

-Xiaomi Mi Band 5: When is the release date?
+Xiaomi Mi Band 5: Possible June 2020 release date

-The Mi Band was announced and launched in June this year, while the Mi Band 3 rolled out in May 2018.
+The Mi Band 4 was announced and launched in June 2019 while the Mi Band 3 rolled out in May 2018.

 It's only fair, then, to assume that the new Band could launch around a similar time in 2020.